Mouthy Money editor Edmund Greaves looks at what could happen to mortgages this year, as he ponders his low rate expiring in two year’s time.

 What does this tell us?

-Longer fixed rates used to be more expensive because people were were happy to pay a premium for longer-term certainty.
-Now however people pay a premium for a shorter term fix in anticipation that the market will see rates fall in the future.
+Now however, people pay a premium for a shorter term fix in anticipation that the market will see rates fall in the future.
 This means lenders can charge a bigger premium and people will pay.

 In practice, rates are coming down.
 But trying to guess one way or another is a bit of a fools errand.

 If you’re looking for what to do now, or in six months, lock in a rate – then see what things are like before your deadline just in case the deals have since improved.
 Any mortgage broker worth their salt should help you do this.
+That’s it.
+That’s the plan.

 To hear more on what’s going on in mortgages in 2025, check out the latest episode of the Mouthy Money podcast.
-We were joined by mortgage expert Jeni Browne, who gave us her view on what’s happening in the market.
+We were joined by mortgage expert and broker Jeni Browne, who gave us her view on what’s happening in the market.

 Edmund Greaves is editor of Mouthy Money.
 Formerly deputy editor of Moneywise magazine, he has worked in journalism for over a decade in politics, travel and now money.